 Sections 4 and 5 are session laws that pay a one-time COLA to all members of the statewide pension plans and St. Paul Teachers Retirement Fund Association in a lump sum no later than March 31, 2024.
-To be eligible for the one-time payment, a member must have received at least 12 months of pension payments as of June 30, 2023.
+To be eligible for the one-time payment, a member must have received at least 12 months of pension payments as of June 30, 2023, and for the PERA Police and Fire Plan, at least 12 months of a COLA.